lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 >  `entityContext` will be introduced on the next section.

-### Configuring snaptshots
+### Configuring snapshots

 Snapshotting is a common optimization to avoid replaying all the events since the beginning.

-You can define snapshots rules in two ways: by predicate and by counter.
+You can define snapshot rules in two ways: by predicate and by counter.
 Both can be combined.
 The example below uses a counter to illustrate the APIs.
-Once again, you can find more details on the [Akka documentation](https://doc.akka.io/docs/akka/2.6/typed/persistence-snapshot.html).
+You can find more details on the [Akka documentation](https://doc.akka.io/docs/akka/2.6/typed/persistence-snapshot.html).

 ```scala
 EventSourcedBehavior